jonathonherbert/jonathonherbert.github.io/content/blog/enumerate-matches/index.md

 I had to sit down with some pen and paper to work out an algorithm.

 First we consider some state.
 For the parent `Alternatives` node, we iterate over its child nodes to yield a value.
 Each child node may yield 1-many values.
-We store the index of a current child node, which indicates which child we'd like to next ask for a its next value.
+We store the index of the current child node, indicating which child will next yield a new value.

 For each child `Expression` node, we store the index of the permutation it will next yield (which may not be the latest permutation), and the list of permutations it has already yielded, so we can backtrack as other child nodes yield new values.